Zone Zero Guide

 San Diego residents raise questions on 'Zone Zero'

-Community Q&A coverage addressing the most common homeowner questions: what counts as flammable, whether shared fences apply, and how enforcement will actually work.
+Key takeaway: Answers the most common homeowner questions: what counts as flammable, whether shared fences apply, and how enforcement actually works.

 Local TV News